 1) Papa Smurf is such a great leader

-We all need someone to depend on, someone to look up to.
-In Smurf Village, Papa Smurf fulfils that role.
-Often, admirably too.
+We all need someone to depend on, someone to look up to, eh?
+In Smurf Village, Papa Smurf fulfils that role, often, admirably.
 Sure, he could be a tad draconian sometimes.
-He basically dictates whatever he thinks should be done.
+He basically dictates whatever he thinks should or should not be done.
 No questions entertained.
 But come on, he’s over five centuries old and a superb magic user.
 You seriously think you would know better than him?

 2) All Smurfs have the perfect job

-Look at all the online help articles on jobs and job hunting.
+Check out all the online help articles on jobs and job hunting.
 How to do well at interviews, 101 sure-fire ways not to annoy your boss, etc. Despite so much advice, job-related frustrations remain one of the most stressful concerns worldwide.
-In turn, these frustrations lead to bigger social issues, such as immigration, socially unfair practices, etc.
+In turn, these frustrations lead to broader social issues, such as immigration, socially unfair practices, Trump, etc.

 Wouldn’t it be great if you’re liberated from such worries?
-Isn’t it fantastic if you’re assigned a job from birth, and you don’t have to worry about job hopping or promotions because you will do that job for life?
+Wouldn’t it be fantastic if you’re assigned a job from birth, and you don’t have to worry about job hopping or promotions forever because you will be in that job for life?

 Think about it.
 How much money have you wasted on clothes throughout your life?
-How much time have you flushed down the toilet thanks to hours of attempt to make yourself look different or superior?
+How much time have you flushed down the toilet thanks to hours of attempt to make yourself look different or better?

-On top of which, when everybody looks the same, everybody looks good by default.
+On top of which, when everybody looks the same, everybody looks good by default!
 Everybody then feels inclined to work harder and work together.
 This leads to productivity spikes.
-If you ask me, that’s the reason why Smurf Village never runs out of food.
+If you ask me.
+That’s the reason why Smurf Village never runs out of food too.

-5) Every Smurf fulfill an important role in society!
+5) Every Smurf Fulfills an Important Role in Society!

 A while back, I brought up (3) with some confidants and received aghast reactions.
 These buddies of mine felt it is utterly inhumane to force a person (Smurf) to do the same job from birth to demise.
 To them, it’s akin to torture.

 I’m sorry to say they feel this way because their concept of “jobs” is the human one.
-Where you labour for a stipulated amount of hours daily, in exchange for the seeds to the root of all evil.
+As in, the tragedy where you labour for a stipulated amount of hours daily, in exchange for the seeds to the root of all evil.

-In my opinion too, no human society has ever managed the thorny topic of “jobs” as well as the Smurfs.
+In my opinion, no human society has ever managed the thorny topic of “jobs” as well as the Smurfs.
 Seriously, they put our best HR and economics experts to shame.

 Handy Smurf is one of the more likeable characters in the cartoon series.
 His only flaw is that he regularly poisons Smurf Village with outrageous concepts and inventions.
-The cartoons then demonstrate to us how such irresponsible machinations have unspeakable repercussions on society.
+The cartoon series often demonstrate to us how such irresponsible machinations have unspeakable repercussions on society.

-Some sort of telephone network using vines?
+Some sort of telephone network utilising plants?
 Think about prank calls and time wasted on chatting!
 Some sort of high-rise apartment with cutting-edge technologies?
 Give a thought to what happens when those technologies fail on you.

-This isn’t explicitly stated anywhere in the cartoons, of course.
-But you can’t miss the drift of it.
+This isn’t explicitly stated anywhere in the cartoons, but you can’t miss the drift of it.
 Why else would the huge majority of the Smurfs look and dress the same?
 Why else would they all live in cutesy mushroom houses?

 Yes, yes.
-I know that Farmer Smurf, Greedy Smurf, etc, dresses differently.
-But come on, arguably they serve the most important functions in the village, yes?
+I know that Farmer Smurf, Greedy Smurf, etc, dress differently.
+But come on, they arguably serve the most important functions in the village.
 Don’t they deserve some symbolic highlight?

-And yes, I know that some Smurfs are more equal than other Smurfs.
-Papa being the first to come to mind.
+And yes, I know some Smurfs are more equal than other Smurfs, Papa being the first to come to mind.
 But all of us need leaders, don’t we?
-We also need some way to easily identify leaders?
+We also need some way to easily identify Great Leaders?

-I think overall, Smurf Village is the perfect example of how everyone will live in peace if you remove social tensions birthed by meaningless competition.
-Everybody would learn to love, to share and care.
-If the human world does this, my goodness, I think we can even do away with wars!
-Each day would then be one endless, blissful, La La song.
+I think, overall, Smurf Village is the perfect example of how everyone would live in peace if you remove social tensions birthed by meaningless competition.
+Everybody would learn to love, to share and care, etc. If the human world does this, my goodness, I believe we can even do away with wars!
+Each day would be one endless, beautiful, La La song.
 Given enough time, we might even forget the whole concept of armed conflict.